 Tackle completion

-Every time a player makes a tackle, does he bring the ball carrier to the ground?
+Every time a player makes a tackle, do they bring the ball carrier to the ground?

 This is a great a one to measure the success of better tacklers who will enjoy topping the stats table.
 Simply count the tackles attempted in the game and then say how many were completed.
 You need to be aiming for well above 80% if you are serious about defence.
 However, you can give weaker players a lower percentage to give them a starting point.